Following are some of the most frequently asked questions (FAQs) regarding the PPAT® assessment.

 - Who gets a copy of my score report?

 Your cumulative score report is automatically sent to the EPP that you selected at registration and as many as four score recipients that you selected at registration.
-If you are seeking certification in a state that has established a PPAT passing score with ETS, the state certification agency will automatically receive a copy of your scores.
+If you are seeking certification in a state with automatic score reporting for the assessment, the state certification agency will automatically receive a copy of your scores.

 - How does my state certification department receive my assessment scores?